Video Guide to Sedona

 A: Warm days, cool nights!
-Spring and Fall in Sedona are ideal with temperatures piquing in the 70's and 80's but dipping down to the 50's and 60's at night.
-Always pack a light jacket if you're planning to be out after dark or if you're visiting during Monsoon season where brief afternoon thunderstorms cool off our late summer days.
-Summertime brings temperatures in the 90's but Sedona's always a good 10-15 degrees cooler than Phoenix!
+Spring and Fall in Sedona are ideal with temperatures peaking in the 70s and 80s but dipping down to the 50s and 60s at night.
+Always pack a light jacket if you're planning to be out after dark or if you're visiting during our "monsoon season" (July-August) when brief afternoon thunderstorms may cool off our hot summer days.
+Summertime brings temperatures in the 90s but Sedona's always a good 10-15 degrees cooler than Phoenix!
 In the Winter, dustings of white snow are a magnificent contrast to the deep hues of our red rocks but get up early to see it, the snow usually melts by noon!
 Pack a warm jacket and good boots you don't mind getting a little red if you're going to be outdoors but most of the time you'll find long-sleeved shirts and pants are more than enough to keep you warm while you're soaking in the views.

 Q: Why are the rocks red?

-A: To put it simply, the rocks are red because of iron.
-Millions and millions of years ago (320 million to be precise!)
+A: The rocks are red because they contain iron.
+Millions of years ago (320 million to be precise!)
 Sedona was under a sea of water.
 Time has left its marks on our red rock landscape.
 Over the last 300 million years, Sedona has been land under a sea, at other times it was a floodplain adjacent to the sea coast.
 When the great uplift of the Colorado Plateau created the Grand Canyon, there was also a cracking of the Earth in the Sedona area which carved out our canyons and eventually our streams and creeks.
 As the water moved through Sedona, it carved away layers of the soft red sandstone that had been deposited here in the sediment of ancient rivers.
 This created Sedona landmark red rock formations like Bell Rock, Cathedral Rock, Coffee Pot Rock and more.

 Q: What is a Vortex?

-A: In Sedona, a Vortex is considered an energy hotspot, a convergence of subtle energies emanating from the Earth that facilitate inner soul-seeking, meditation, or whatever you desire to experience really.
-Besides that, the 4 major Vortex spots in Sedona are 4 of the most scenic spots for sightseeing.
+A: Sedona's famous Vortexes are considered to be energy hotspots, convergences of subtle energies emanating from the Earth that facilitate inner soul-seeking, meditation, or whatever you may desire to experience.
+The four major Vortex spots in Sedona are some of the most scenic spots for sightseeing: